 Amazon has us at free shipping and free returns.
-Impulse shoppers everywhere love the site because, hey, you have nothing to lose when trying out new products from the online retailer.
-After all, if you're one of the more than 100 million members of Amazon Prime, you get free shipping plus lots of other Prime benefits.
-And it’s free to return items sold and shipped by Amazon.
-(It’s easy, too: Now, you can even return unwanted Amazon.com purchases to your local Kohl's department store instead of through the mail.)
+Impulse shoppers everywhere love the site because, hey, you have nothing to lose when trying out products from the online retailer.
+After all, if you're one of the more than 200 million members of Amazon Prime worldwide, you get free shipping plus lots of other Prime benefits.
+And it’s free to return items sold and shipped by Amazon.com.
+(It’s easy, too: Now, you can even return unwanted Amazon purchases to your local Kohl's department store instead of through the mail or UPS.)

 Ah, but there's a catch.
-Before you hit "add to cart" to fill your virtual shopping cart, be aware that certain items can't be returned to Amazon -- no way, never.
-So before adding another item, make sure you fully understand the e-commerce giant’s return policy.
+Before you hit "add to cart" to fill your virtual shopping cart, be aware that certain items can't be returned to Amazon — no way, no how, forget about it.
+So before adding another can't-live-without item, make sure you fully understand the e-commerce giant’s return policy.

-Let's start with the basics: Amazon's standard return policy allows customers to return most items that are sold and fulfilled by Amazon within 30 days of receipt for a full refund.
+Let's take a look at Amazon's standard return policy.
+It allows customers to return most items that are sold and fulfilled by Amazon within 30 days of receipt for a full refund.
 The return policy is more generous for holiday purchases: Most items shipped by Amazon between Nov.
 1 and Dec.
 31 can be returned through Jan.
 31 of the following year.
 Amazon is quick with refunds, too.
 In most cases, you'll get it as an "advance" as soon as the shipper scans the bar code on the return label you've taped to your package.

-If you order via Alexa voice shopping, you can return non-digital products to Amazon free.
+If you order via Alexa voice shopping, you can return non-digital products to Amazon for free.
 For accidental digital purchases via Alexa, contact customer service for a refund (and deletion of the product) within seven days.

 Some products, though, simply can't be sent back to Amazon.
 Take a look: